Early Detection of COVID-19 Infection? There's Possibly an App for That

-Remote detection of SARS-CoV-2 infection in the approximate 6 days of virus incubation before symptoms emerge could facilitate isolation before the infection is spread, and is the target of a prospective, cross-over studyof a wearable device synched to a smart phone app.1
+Remote detection of SARS-CoV-2 infection in the approximate 6 days of virus incubation before symptoms emerge could facilitate isolation before the infection is spread and is the target of a prospective, crossover study of a wearable device synced to a smartphone app.1

-"Frequent testing of healthy populations poses logistical and budgetary challenges, while screening for easy-to-measure physiological signs that predict infection prior to symptom onset could facilitate timely identification of infected individuals while limiting the operational and financial impact," said lead author Laura Zwiers, PhD candidate, Department of Global Health and Bioethics, Julius Center for Health Sciences and Primary Care, University Medical Center Utrecht, Utrecht, Netherlands, and colleagues of the COVID-RED (COVID-19 Remote Early Detection) consortium.
+"Frequent testing of healthy populations poses logistical and budgetary challenges, while screening for easy-to-measure physiological signs that predict infection prior to symptom onset could facilitate timely identification of infected individuals while limiting the operational and financial impact," said lead author Laura Zwiers, PhD candidate in the Department of Global Health and Bioethics at Julius Center for Health Sciences and Primary Care at University Medical Center Utrecht in the Netherlands, and colleagues of the COVID-19 Remote Early Detection consortium.

-A commercially available wearable health monitor synched with an investigational smart phone app was tested in a cohort of almost 18,000 individuals, in one of the largest randomized trials to date of a system for real-time early detection of SARS-CoV-2.
-The Ava bracelet, FDA authorized for fertility tracking, measures 5 physiological parameters every 10 seconds: respiratory rate, heart rate variability (in milliseconds), wrist-skin temperature and skin perfusion.
-These data were synched with an investigational smart phone app that curated self-reported symptoms from the participant
+A commercially available wearable health monitor synced with an investigational smartphone app was tested in a cohort of almost 18,000 individuals in one of the largest randomized trials to date of a system for real-time early detection of SARS-CoV-2.
+The Ava bracelet, FDA authorized for fertility tracking, measures 5 physiological parameters every 10 seconds: respiratory rate, heart rate variability (in milliseconds), wrist-skin temperature, and skin perfusion.
+These data were synced with an investigational smartphone app that curated self-reported symptoms from the participant.

-The investigators conducted the prospective, randomized, single-blinded crossover trial comparing an investigational algorithm purposed to detect infection in the data from both the wearable and smart phone app (experimental group), to another algorithm drawing only on self-reported symptoms from the app (control group).
-In all cases of an algorithm-issued alert of possible infection, the participants were tested by PCR and/or with antigen testing.
+The investigators conducted the prospective, randomized, single-blinded crossover trial comparing an investigational algorithm purposed to detect infection in the data from both the wearable and smartphone app (experimental group) with another algorithm drawing only on self-reported symptoms from the app (control group).
+In all cases of an algorithm-issued alert of possible infection, the participants were tested by polymerase chain reaction and/or with antigen testing.

 Zwiers discussed issues of testing in response to an app alert outside a study environment with Contagion.